|Quick Facts: Surveying and Mapping Technicians|

 |Moderate-term on-the-job training|

-Surveying and mapping technicians assist surveyors, cartographers, and photogrammetrists.
-Together, they collect data and make maps of the earth’s surface.
+Surveying and mapping technicians collect data and make maps of the Earth's surface.
 Surveying technicians visit sites to take measurements of the land.
 Mapping technicians use geographic data to create maps.
+They both assist surveyors and cartographers and photogrammetrists.

 Compare the job duties, education, job growth, and pay of surveying and mapping technicians with similar occupations.